 In the end, the employee did get to move forward with his lawsuit.
 Even though the employee got over that first hurdle, this case goes to show how important it is in any case to call the right attorney to make sure you do not wait too long to file a lawsuit.

 Being hurt on the job is covered by Ohio’s Workers Compensation laws.
 Those laws protect the employers from getting sued in exchange for the benefits provided the employees.
 Additionally, it is plainly unlawful for employers to block access or attempt to dissuade employees from filing a WC claim.
 Employers will also be strictly liable for retaliating against employees that file a Work Comp claim.
 Such illegal retaliation includes being demoted, wrongfully disciplined, denied wages, or wrongfully terminated.
 If you have been fired or wrongly treated after filing a WC claim, then the best thing you can do is call the right attorney to schedule a free and confidential consultation at 866-797-6040.
-The Spitz Law Firm, and its attorneys are experienced and dedicated to protecting Ohio employees from retaliation after filing a Worker’s Compensation Claim.
+Spitz, The Employee’s Law Firm, and its attorneys are experienced and dedicated to protecting Ohio employees from retaliation after filing a Worker’s Compensation Claim.

 The materials available at the top of this Worker’s Compensation Claim page and on this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 If you are still asking, “how do I …?”, “Am I …?”, “what should I do if…” or “can my boss fired me for …”, it would be best for you to contact an Ohio attorney to obtain advice with respect to Worker’s Compensation retaliation questions or any particular employment law issue.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of The Spitz Law Firm, attorney Brian Spitz, or any individual attorney.
+The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, attorney Brian Spitz, or any individual attorney.